evanLagan/CNN-Design-Assistant/README.md

 ## About

-Developed an application that simplifies the design, training, and visualization of Convolutional Neural Networks (CNNs) for image recognition tasks.
+An application that simplifies the design, training, and visualization of Convolutional Neural Networks (CNNs) for image recognition tasks.

 - **Beginner-friendly Interface:** Abstracted the complex coding workflow required for training CNNs into an intuitive UI, allowing users with little to no experience in deep learning to easily train models without writing code.
 - **Key Features:**